aehng/Lecture-Notes/Module0/Organizing_Code_Into_Modules.md

 When a module is imported, all global identifiers (i.e. names of variables and functions which are not contained within functions) defined therein become accessible in your program.
 To access them you first write the name of the module used in the import statement followed by another `.`, followed by the identifier.

-As an example, suppose that the file `CoolModules/CoolCode.py` defines a function named `srslyCool()` and a variable named `temperature`.
+As an example, suppose that the file `CoolModules/CoolCode.py` defines a function named `srslyCool()` and a variable named `TEMPERATURE`.
 You may use them in your program like so:

 ```python
 import CoolModules.CoolCode